This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other Muscle Relaxants

-Other types of muscle relaxants that are used less often for CP include tizanidine.
-It may cause liver damage and cannot be used with blood pressure medicines.[5]
-It may cause dizziness, drowsiness, and dry mouth.
+Another type of muscle relaxant used less often for CP is tizanidine.
+It may cause liver damage, dizziness, drowsiness, and dry mouth.[5]

-Muscle relaxants used to treat CP can be useful and for many patients provide a much-needed relief from pain and discomfort.
+Muscle relaxants used to treat CP can be useful and, for many patients, provide much-needed relief from pain and discomfort.
 On the other hand, they come with some risks and can cause sedation and other side effects that are hard to live with when trying to perform daily functions.

-As research progresses, there may be more medications on the horizon that can help these patients feel better with fewer side effects.
+As research progresses, more medications may be on the horizon that can help these patients feel better with fewer side effects.

 Lifelong Financial Assistance for Your Child's Birth Injury